Metadata Schemas

 The following fields are available:

-- Section Description: enter a description of the section into this field.
+• Section Description: A description of the Section.
 This will be displayed on the Metadata screen of an asset.
-It can be used to display information to your users about the metadata section.
-For example, if your section is called User Defined you may wish to enter a description This section is for metadata defined by site users.
+It can be used to display information to your users about the purpose of this Section.

 Options

-This section allows you to decide whether or not to show the section and section description in the HTML source code of the page.
-The Options section of the Details screen is shown in the figure below.
+This section allows you to decide whether or not to show the Section, all of its fields, and its description in the HTML source code of the page.

 The following fields are available:

-- Show On Frontend: select whether or not to show the section on the Frontend.
-By default, this value is Yes meaning that the section and all of its fields will appear in the HTML source code.
+• Show On Frontend: Select whether or not to show the section on the front-end.
+By default, this value is Yes meaning that the Section and all of its fields will appear in the HTML source code on the front-end.

 Deleting a Section

 To do delete a section and its fields from a Metadata Schema, go to the Details screen of the schema.
-In the Sections Defined For This Metadata Schema section, select Delete this section and all its fields for the section you want to delete and click Commit.
+In the Sections Defined For This Metadata Schema section, select Delete this section and all its fields for the section you want to delete and Save the screen.

 Fields

-For a Metadata Schema, a field can only be added to a section.
-There are five different types of fields you can use within a Metadata Schema.
-These types include Thesaurus, Text, Select, Multiple Text, Date, Hierarchy and WYSIWYG.
+For a Metadata Schema, a field can only be added to a Section.
+There are different types of fields you can use within a Metadata Schema.
+To read more about each field type, refer to the Metadata Fields chapter of this manual.

 Adding a Field

 To add a field to a Metadata Schema, go to the Details screen of the schema.
-In the Sections Defined For This Metadata Schema, under the section you want to add the field to, enter the name of the field into the New Field Name, select its type from the New Field Type list and click Commit.
-The field will be added to the Fields list for that section, as shown in the figure below.
+In the Sections Defined For This Metadata Schema, under the Section you want to add the field to, enter the name of the field into the New Field Name, select its type from the New Field Type list and Save the screen.
+The field will be added to the Fields list for that section.

-A Field asset will also appear under the section in the Asset Map, as shown in the figure to the right.
+A Field asset will also appear under the section in the Asset Map.

 Editing a Field